Updated: Nov 24, 2022

-The California legislature has decided that the people of the state should decide what constitutes "fairness."
+The California legislature has decided that the state's people should decide what constitutes "fairness."
 This means that no complicated legal requirement is needed; all that is required is that it is fair and appropriate.
-Although clear methods have been used in the past, there is still a lot of room for uncertainty due to the lack of a true guideline.
+Although clear methods have been used in the past, there is still much room for uncertainty due to the lack of a true guideline.

-In the end, determining a "fair amount" for compensation is highly subjective.
-It is in possession of the personal injury lawyer and the jury, who happens to be there at the moment the case is heard.
+Ultimately, determining a "fair amount" for compensation is highly subjective.
+It has the personal injury lawyer and the jury, who happens to be there when the case is heard.

 Wrongful Death from a Swimming Pool Accident

-When a spouse or child is killed in a pool accident accident, the surviving spouse or child is unable to fight back and hold others responsible.
-Surviving family members, on the other hand, would be able to file a wrongful death lawsuit to keep those who caused the accident accountable.
+When a spouse or child is killed in a pool accident, the surviving spouse or child cannot fight back and hold others responsible.
+On the other hand, surviving family members could file a wrongful death lawsuit to keep those who caused the accident accountable.

 In a California wrongful death case, the following family members can be compensated:

 Spouse of the deceased

 Anyone else who (under California's succession rules) is entitled to the decedent's property